Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Rotator cuff weakness on exam

-• Subscapularis tendon tear
+• Subscapularis tendon tear4

 • Belly press off test